davidkastner/quantumAllostery/README.md

 ## 1. Overview
-The quantumAllostery package was designed to automate the identification of charge-transfer events in ab-initio molecular dynamics simulations.
+The quantumAllostery package was designed to automate the identification of charge-transfer events in ab-initio molecular dynamics (AIMD) simulations.
 Routine tasks can be easily automated using the functionality contained in the library.

 ## 2. Installation